ni/nilrt-docs/_sources/cross_compile/config_dev_system.rst

 Required Software
 -----------------

 The following tools are used for this series of tutorials.
-Note that these tutorials focus on the Windows version of the C/C++ toolchain but that the same could be accomplished on Linux Desktops with minor changes (e.g., using GNU Make instead of Ninja).
 This document briefly covers each tool and how to set it up.

 -  Visual Studio Code